Analysis | Fact-checking President Biden’s 2022 State of the Union address

 While certainly the largest package of infrastructure spending in decades, the infrastructure bill passed in 2021 would not qualify as the largest in U.S. history, according to a variety of analyses.

 The New Deal between 1933 and 1937 spent outlays that averaged 1.36 percent of gross domestic product, according to a Brookings Institution analysis.
-That compares to about 1.25 percent for the Biden bill, which authorized about $566 billion of gross budget authority (and tax cuts) that will be spent mostly but not entirely over five years.
+That compares with about 1.25 percent for the Biden bill, which authorized about $566 billion of gross budget authority (and tax cuts) that will be spent mostly but not entirely over five years.

 (Biden’s prepared text had different language, but in his telling, Biden made the claim more specific and less factual.)